The Luddites were actually right: a story about wool.

 Weavers in Kashmir create wool scarves of exceptional quality, but it is a different tradition; their wool is different, their needs and techniques are different, so while we still have craftsman that can produce wool by hand traditionally, the techniques of the Luddites are lost.

 Is it a tragedy?
 Perhaps for Art Historians studying fiber arts.
-Obviously these heritage fabrics are phenomenal and luxurious.
+These heritage fabrics are phenomenal and luxurious.
 But also: great things came from the automation of textiles and automation in general.
+Literal lives were saved, access to wool was increased, and modern civilization was built on this automation.

 I wanted to share this story because many don't know that the Luddite's claim was partly about quality, not just "automation is bad" (Although they were also mad about losing their jobs.)